 It was recently announced that starting January 1st, 2021, the state of Connecticut requires nail technicians to be licensed, joining the ranks of estheticians and eyelash technicians which required licensing as of July 1, 2020.
 Nail technicians could begin this process as early as October 2020, and will have to fulfill certain requirements in order to obtain their license.

 Of course, introducing licenses for nail technicians means that they will now need to deal with additional fees, testing, and training in order to do their jobs.
 And having a license means that it can be taken away.
-Attorney Mancini plans on defending nail technicians facing licensing issues, such as suspension or even revocation, as he defends other professional licenses.
+We plan on defending nail technicians facing licensing issues, such as suspension or even revocation, as he defends other professional licenses.
 “I fight for my clients in order to defend not only their professional licenses, but their livelihoods.
 I will do everything I can for nail technicians facing licensing problems in 2021 and beyond.”

 Getting Your License

 If you are a nail technician and you have not already obtained your professional license, now is the time to do so.
 The license regulations will be enforced starting this year, and you do not want to risk loss of business because you are not in compliance with licensing laws.